 Section 1: Board of Directors

-The Board of Directors shall consist of the elected officers (President, Vice President, President Elect), immediate past president and members-at-large.

-Section 2: Executive Officer
+The Board of Directors shall consist of the elected officers (President, Vice President, President Elect), Immediate Past President, Members-at-Large (2), one (1) Allied Member Representative, and one (1) SPAR Representative.Section 2: Executive Officer

 The position of the Executive Director shall be appointed by the Board of Directors and shall include the duties of the Treasurer of the Association.
 The Executive Officer shall have the ability to hire additional staff, within the budget, at the discretion of the Board of Directors.